jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 "_People are angry, man!
 Most people's lives suck...Even if like the economy is doing better, the vast majority of people aren't doing what they want to do with their lives._" [Joe Rogan, November 2019](https://youtu.be/-0sKkbjQYqw?t=1239).

 This book was going to deal with your levels of anger and happiness in life.
 It was going to begin with analyzing your take on the economy, nation, and life at large.
+Because before we talk about a new common sense of political morals, ethics, and in general what our society's shared mission should be, we must dislodge any loyalty you have to our old ones in the Left and Right.

 Now we've hit the Great 2020 Pandemic.
+So this job of replacing our political philosophy should be easier.
+People are more open to the idea that our society is in need of change.
 I don't need to inquire about your happiness anymore.
 If you're like most Americans and Canadians, you're likely downright terrified about getting sick, and perhaps more frightening, wondering what's going to happen next.

 For years, North Americans suffered under troubling trends: micro-management at work, antisocial behavior at home, political hatred in government.
-We got by because superficially we're "doing great": we have full employment, luxurious homes, and stable politics.
+We got by because superficially we were "doing great": we had full employment, luxurious homes, and stable politics.
 Whenever things got too bad, and we got too unhappy, we visited the shopping mall for therapy.
 If we were still angry, we'd install a new political party.
 Over the years, Canadians and Americans gave Left and Right control of our government again and again.

 Yet, no matter which we choose, Main Street wasn't happy with the results.
 It's why we kept rotating Left and Right over and over.

 Turning Right and Left got us no where.
 We kept going in circles because there is something fundamentally wrong with our politics.
+Both Left and Right are Industrial Age ideologues, and thus have been doing what they're created for, building and maintaining an Industrial Age alive; instead of adapting to a Internet Age way of life.

-For decades we've been working to keep the Industrial Age alive.
-It's finally time we step up, as our ancestors did so many times before, and rethink our way of life.
+We're in a new age, and it's finally time we step up, as our ancestors did so many times before, and rethink our way of life.
 The hardest part isn't explaining our problems or coming up with solutions.
 It involves the realization that you, me, and every ordinary Canadian and American should be happy with our jobs, government, and life.

 It's our right to enjoy happy lives.

 Because individual happiness is the ultimate sign of a healthy society.
 Interesting to note, our ancestors were often happier then we modern people are, despite often being very hard-up in comparison.
-Our grandparents or great-grandparents weren't "simpler."
+Our grandparents and great-grandparents weren't "simpler."
 Nor did they have lower standards.
 They saw their society improve every year.
-And like with any hero, the blood, sweat, and tears of personal sacrifice are easy crosses to bear when we're making progress.
+They went from mud roads to paved ones.
+Fireplaces to furnaces.
+Outhouses to indoor plumbing.
+Letters to telephones.
+So, like with any hero, the blood, sweat, and tears of personal sacrifice are easier to bear when we're making progress everyday.

 In contrast, North American culture is going backward.
 The trends that make us unhappy like horrible commutes, expensive education, and mindless bureaucracies keep getting worse.
 A significant reason is that as employees and consumers of big bureaucracies and corporations, we're powerless to demand better.